-Basing on the total mass and the percentages of composition from the printing powder recipe, to determine the mass of each material.
+Based on the total mass and the percentages of composition from the printing powder recipe, to determine the mass of each material.

 Using electronic scale to measure the detail mass of each material.

 Putting all the measured materials in one plastic container.